-A good example and starting point is with any bare root Box Hedges that you maybe planting in the current bare root season.
-Box plants can suffer heavily from blight and are vulnerable to attack from Box Tree caterpillars in the spring and summer.
+A good example of planting that could require a biostimulant Boost is with any bare root Box Hedges that you may be planting in this current bare root season.
+Box plants can suffer heavily from blight and are vulnerable to attack from Box Tree Caterpillars in the spring and summer.
 They need a good start with strong root growth.
-Apply Roots Boosts Mycorrhiza fungi in the planting hole of the bare root plants and just under the surface when you backfill.
+Apply Roots Boosts Mycorrhiza Fungi in the planting hole of the bare root plants, and just under the surface when you backfill.
 This will help the plants develop a strong root system enabling them to take up nutrients and water when they require.